-which is headed by the Austrian Alpine Club their journey. (ÖAV) with partners from South Tyrol (AVS), Germany (DAV), and Italy (CAI), along with the cooperation of the Permanent Secretariat and national contact points of the Alpine Convention, we were given a chance to have Slovenian municipalities and/or towns join the family of similar villages from mountainous areas of Austria, Italy (South Tyrol), and Germany.
+The Alpine Association of Slovenia is thus happy to be part of the Bergsteigerdörfer® - Mountaineering Villages project, where it can exercise the protocols and declarations of the Alpine Convention, as well as its own vision and mission pertaining to the development of mountaineering and mountain sports in accordance with the principles of environmental protection and respect for local people, mountaineering tradition, and culture.
+By joining this international project, which is headed by the Austrian Alpine Club (ÖAV) with partners from South Tyrol (AVS), Germany (DAV), and Italy (CAI), along with the cooperation of the Permanent Secretariat and national contact points of the Alpine Convention, we were given a chance to have Slovenian municipalities and/or towns join the family of similar villages from mountainous areas of Austria, Italy (South Tyrol), and Germany.
 The people and governing bodies of these municipalities are devoted to the development of sustainable practices, which aren't focused on mass tourism and gigantic infrastructure projects.
-The towns which are part of the Mountaineering Villages natory states.
-The Alpine Association of Slo- have quite a few things in common: similar venia is one of the key partners at this event, geographic location surrounded by peaceful as our goals are essentially identical to those mountains, small size, living mountaineering of the Alpine Convention.
-But all the modern and cultural traditions, plenty of available activities (climbing, hiking, bouldering, ski world are present in Slovenia as well, and are touring, snowshoeing, mountain biking, etc.) becoming increasingly serious.
-The growth that rely on nothing more but your muscles and require no technical assistance.
-Partners of tourism infrastructure in protected areas; who offer food, a ccommodation, and other unfavorable demographic trends, which are services in the towns, work together with the particularly strong in mountainous areas; local alpine clubs in providing interesting inclimate change, which often has the stron- sight into the local history and culture, while, gest impact on regions close to mountains; at the same time allowing guests to enjoy unsustainable traffic and new sports that go traditional home-made food and drinks.
-This against environmental protection policies - way, the project also helps the development all of the above have a strong negative im- of the local economy and allows the young
+The towns which are part of the Mountaineering Villages have guite a few things in common: similar geographic location surrounded by peaceful mountains, small size, living mountaineering and cultural traditions, plenty of available activities (climbing, hiking, bouldering, ski touring, snowshoeing, mountain biking, etc.) that rely on nothing more but your muscles and require no technical assistance.
+Partners who offer food, accommodation, and other services in the towns, work together with the local alpine clubs in providing interesting insight into the local history and culture, while, at the same time allowing guests to enjoy traditional home-made food and drinks.
+This way, the project also helps the development of the local economy and allows the young to plan a future in their hometown.

-The Alpine Association of Slovenia, which is the national project coordinator in Slovenia, The Alpine Association of Slovenia is thus helped by the Ministry of the Environment happy to be part of the Bergsteigerdörfer® and Spatial Planning, which is in charge of - Mountaineering Villages project, where it the Alpine Convention in Slovenia, and the can exercise the protocols and declarations Ministry of Economic Development and of the Alpine Convention, as well as its own Technology, congratulate the municipality vision and mission pertaining to the devel- of Jezersko for taking the decision to focus opment of mountaineering and mountain on sustainable tourism in one of the most sports in accordance with the principles of beautiful parts of Slovenia and become the environmental protection and respect for first Slovenian municipality to be part of the local people, mountaineering tradition, and Bergsteigerdörfer® - Mountaineering Vilculture.
-By joining this international project, lages project.
-We wish them all the best on
+The Alpine Association of Slovenia, which is the national project coordinator in Slovenia, helped by the Ministry of the Environment and Spatial Planning, which is in charge of the Alpine Convention in Slovenia, and the Ministry of Economic Development and Technology, congratulate the municipality of Jezersko for taking the decision to focus on sustainable tourism in one of the most beautiful parts of Slovenia and become the first Slovenian municipality to be part of the Bergsteigerdörfer® - Mountaineering Villages project.
+We wish them all the best on their journey.